kurapica/Scorpio/README.md

 Continue()                                  |Continue the thread as soon as possible.
 Next()                                      |Continue the thread in next frame OnUpdate.
 Delay(delay)                                |Continue the thread after a delay(second).
-Event(event)                                |Continue the thread when an system event is fired, the system event's argument will be returned.
+NextEvent(event)                            |Continue the thread when an system event is fired, the system event's argument will be returned.
 Wait([delay,][event[,...]])                 |Continue the thread when one of the registered events fired or meet the delay time, if it's resumed by a system event, the name and its arguments would be returned.
 Wait([event[,...]])                         |Continue the thread when one of the registered events fired, the event name and its arguments would be returned.
 NoCombat()                                  |Continue the thread when not in combat.